 Benefits are tabulated in the aggregated variables, i.e. the variables they have been grouped with in the UDB data, as well as the disaggregated variables, in which they have been reported in the national SILC data.
-For more methodological details on how the disaggregated variables have been derived, see Section 3.3.3.
+Using different imputation methods we derive ourselves the disaggregated benefit variables (for more methodological details, see Section 3.3.3).
+It should be noted, therefore, that any discrepancies in the number of recipients/aggregate spending estimated with EUROMOD (i.e. EU-SILC) vs based on official statistics can be attributed to both measurement error in the EU-SILC data as well as measurement error in the benefit disaggregation method.
 None of the old-age benefits has been simulated.
 Unfortunately, there is no external information available to validate the aggregated variable for old-age pensions (poa) and one of its components (poaps).
-However, official statistics are available for the two most important disaggregated old-age benefits, i.e. the ones from the statutory pension insurance (poass), which are covered fairly well in terms of number of recipients (with an accuracy of about 95%), and the old-age benefits for civil servants (poacs), which are strongly over-represented in SILC data (ratio of about 220%).
+However, official statistics are available for the two most important disaggregated old-age benefits, i.e. the ones from the statutory pension insurance (poass), which is somewhat under-estimated in terms of number of recipients (with an accuracy of about 83%), and the old-age benefits for civil servants (poacs), which are strongly over-represented in SILC data (ratio of about 381%).

 Most of the disability benefits are also not simulated.
-Recipients of pensions for reduced work ability (pdi00) are well captured (ratio of 90% with respect to official statistics), whereas recipients of disability benefits for war victims (pdiwr) seem strongly over-captured.
-This discrepancy is likely to be linked to the disaggregation procedure described in Section 3.3.3.
-Survivor's benefits (psu) are strongly over-represented in the EU-SILC as well.
+Recipients of pensions for reduced work ability (pdi00) are poorly captured (ratio of 75% with respect to official statistics), whereas recipients of disability benefits for war victims (pdiwr) are precisely captured (ratio of 106%).
+Unfortunately, disability benefits for civil servants seem to be strongly over-captured.
+These discrepancies are likely to be linked to the disaggregation procedure described in Section 3.3.3.
+Survivor's benefits (psu) are strongly under-represented in the EU-SILC as we compared them to the external figure of survivors' benefits from the state pension insurance (ratio of 56%).
+This under-representation becomes potentially even more severe if we take into account that in Germany there are other state insurances (e.g. the accident insurance or the pension insurance for civil servants) who grant survivor benefits but are not included in the external statistics in Tables 4.5 and 4.6 (since we cannot be sure which disaggregated benefits are actually included in the EU-SILC variable psu).

 Among the unemployment benefits, only the minor ones have not been simulated.
 The fit in number of recipients of these benefits between EU-SILC and official statistics is very weak and possibly a direct consequence from the disaggregation procedure.
-Against this background, benefits for early retirement (byr) and benefits for business start-ups (bunot) are strongly under-estimated in SILC as compared to official statistics, whereas re-training (buntr) benefits are reasonably captured by the disaggregation procedure.
+Against this background, the recipients of benefits for early retirement (byr) and benefits for business start-ups (bunot) are strongly under-estimated in SILC as compared to official statistics, whereas re-training (buntr) benefits are reasonably captured by the disaggregation procedure.

 Unfortunately, no official statistics for the three minor social assistance benefits listed in Table 4.5 are available.

 Aggregate amounts for the non-simulated taxes and benefits are compared between EU-SILC and external sources in Table 4.6.
 Euros received over an entire year by the whole population of benefit recipients are displayed.
 There is a little bit more information available on total sums paid for these benefits in external data, compared to the number of recipients.
-Often official statistics report aggregate amounts paid for particular benefits, but they do not state the number of individuals or households receiving it.
+Often official statistics report aggregate amounts paid for particular benefits (eg in the official budget), but they do not state the number of individuals or households receiving it.